yjunyeu/tp/docs/UserGuide.md

 *  `edit 2 n/Betsy Crower no/ m/` Edits the name of the 2nd person to be `Betsy Crower`, clears the note, and clears all existing modules.

 ![EditExample](images/EditExample.png)

+Common errors you may encounter:
+* Editing a field to be invalid: NUSConnect will return the desired format that the field should be in.
+For example: `Telegram handles must start with an @, then the rest must be 5-32 characters long, case-insensitive, and can only contain letters, numbers, underscores, and it should not be blank!`.
+* Editing to duplicate person: Since two people are unlikely to share the same Telegram or Phone, NUSConnect will let you know if you are trying to edit to a duplicate person! `The Telegram or Phone cannot be modified to be the same as another person in the address book!"`.

 #### Deleting people: `delete`